Morena 6 support resources

 encoder.setJPEGEncodeParam(param);

-If you use Twain interface, you can use file tranfer mode to save acquired image directly by the Twain driver.
+If you are using a Twain interface, you can use file tranfer mode to save the acquired image directly from the Twain driver.

-MorenaImage class serves as a simple memory buffer for acquired image.
-Each invocation of startProduction() on Morena sources ImageProducer interface means new acquisition on your imaging device.
-You have to cache a image if you want to use it for repetitive drawing, saving to file or other manipulation.
+MorenaImage class serves as a simple memory buffer for acquired images.
+Each invocation of startProduction() on Morena sources ImageProducer interface is a new acquisition on your imaging device.
+You have to cache an image if you want to use it for repetitive drawing, saving to a file or other manipulation.
 Either MorenaImage or BufferedImage can be used.

-Morena produces scanned images via ImageProducer interface.
-You can design your own class with ImageConsumer interface to manage acquired data directly.
-To receive standard Image class, you can use the following code design:
+Morena produces scanned images via the ImageProducer interface.
+You can design your own class with the ImageConsumer interface to manage acquired data directly.
+To receive the standard Image class, you can use the following code design:

 SaneConnection sc = SaneConnection.connect("localhost");